 The General Rule: Physical Presence in the State

 The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The physical presence rule is based on a1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales.
+The decision has been extended to include online retailers.
+Generally speaking, a physical presence means such things as having:

-- having a warehouse in the state
+- a warehouse in the state

-- having a store in the state
+- a store in the state

-- having an office in the state, or
+- an office in the state, or

-- having a sales representative in the state.
+- a sales representative in the state.

-As you might expect, the corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.
+The corollary to the physical-presence rule is that, if you do not have a physical presence in the state, you generally are not required to collect sales tax for an Internet-based sale to someone in that state.

-Example 1: You are operating solely out of a warehouse in Carson City, Nevada and make a sale to a customer in Washington, D.C.—D.C. being a place where your business has no physical presence: You are not required to collect sales tax from the D.C. customer.
+Example 1: You are on online retailer located in Carson City, Nevada and make a sale through your website to a customer in Washington, D.C.—D.C. being a place where your business has no physical presence: You are not required to collect sales tax from the D.C. customer.

-Example 2: You are operating solely out of an office in the Adams Morgan neighborhood of Washington, D.C. and make a sale to a customer who is also in D.C.: You are required to collect sales tax from the D.C. customer.
+Example 2: You are an online retailer with an office in the Adams Morgan neighborhood of Washington, D.C. and make a sale through your website to a customer who is also in D.C.: You are required to collect sales tax from the D.C. customer.

 Example 3: After several years of operating solely out of a warehouse in Carson City, Nevada, you open a one-room satellite office near Dupont Circle in Washington D.C.—and you previously had no physical presence in D.C.
-A day later, you make a sale to a customer in the Georgetown neighborhood of D.C.: You are required to collect sales tax from the Georgetown customer.
+A day later, you make a sale through your website to a customer in the Georgetown neighborhood of D.C.: You are required to collect sales tax from the Georgetown customer.